J-Soft/BeBot/ReadMe.txt

 the xxxxxx is your guild ID.

-To relay chat to another guild bot you want to set $guild_relay_target = „Name_of_other_guildbot“; If you do not want this feature set
+To relay chat to another guild bot you want to set $guild_relay_target = "Name_of_other_guildbot"; If you do not want this feature set
-$guild_relay_target = False; (note: False, not „False“.
-If you use quotes your bot will attempt to relay to the player named ‘False’)
+$guild_relay_target = False; (note: False, not "False".
+If you use quotes your bot will attempt to relay to the player named "False")

 Raid bot
 --------

-To make a raid bot set „$guildbot“ to false and leave „$guild_name“ blank.
+To make a raid bot set "$guildbot" to false and leave "$guild_name" blank.
-Set „$guild_id“ to 0.
+Set "$guild_id" to 0.
 For a raid bot you most likely want to set
-$guild_relay_target = false; (note: false, not „false“)
+$guild_relay_target = false; (note: false, not "false")

 CONF/MYSQL.CONF
 ---------------